aaaaaa123456789/pret3/funchash/docs.md

 that will match any sequence of characters in the name (for example, `a*z` will match `az`, `abz` and `abcz`).
 This option can be given multiple times; in that case, all functions that match at least one of the patterns will be hashed.
 (Note that patterns containing more than one `*` character are not supported at the moment.)

+The `-q` option will suppress errors that prevent a function's hash from being calculated or compared.
+The hash (or the OK/FAIL result if `-c` is used) will still be replaced by asterisks, but the error text itself will not be displayed before the function.

 Finally, the `--` flag can be used as a delimiter, forcing all subsequent arguments to be interpreted as filenames and not as options, even if they begin with a hyphen.
 The `-v` option will make the program print its version number,